m4rtinvdbij/involar2pvoutput/README.md

 4. Using powershell or similar, connect (via SSH) to your Raspberry PI.
 The credentials are set during installation.
 The command is something like `ssh your-username@your-raspberry-IP`
 5. Install [PIHOLE](https://pi-hole.net/), which is actually a network-wide ad-blocker but that can also acts as DNS.
 6. Configure pihole to redirect `involar.net`, `involar.com`, `data.involar.net` and `data.involar.com` (the exact address varies depending on hardware) to your local IP.
 This is done under the section 'DNS Records'.
+7. Configure your router so that it uses your new servers IP as a DNS server.
-7. Involar2pvoutput is created using node, so we need that installed on the raspberry pi using the command ´sudo apt install nodejs´.
+8. Involar2pvoutput is created using node, so we need that installed on the raspberry pi using the command ´sudo apt install nodejs´.
 This also comes with NPM, which is used to install some dependencies for involar2pvoutput (listed above).
-8. Install involar2pvoutput using the clone command `git clone https://github.com/m4rtinvdbij/involar2pvoutput.git`
+9. Install involar2pvoutput using the clone command `git clone https://github.com/m4rtinvdbij/involar2pvoutput.git`
-9. Open the configuration file using an editor, e.g. nano: `nano involar2pvoutput/config.js` and input your pvoutput.org API key and system id, which are found on pvoutput.org under settings.
+10. Open the configuration file using an editor, e.g. nano: `nano involar2pvoutput/config.js` and input your pvoutput.org API key and system id, which are found on pvoutput.org under settings.
 You can configure as you like here.
-10. Run the server as a background task, putting the output into 'nohup.out': `nohup sudo node involar2pvoutput/server.js &`.
+11. Run the server as a background task, putting the output into 'nohup.out': `nohup sudo node involar2pvoutput/server.js &`.
 You can view the output later by doing `nano nohup.out`.